taneesha1/parkinsons_disease_final/README.md

 # Dataset:

-The dataset used for training contains various medical parameters such as age, gender, cholesterol levels, sleep quality, and signs of Parkinson's (e.g., tremor, rigidity).
+The dataset used is taken from Kaggle and has various medical parameters such as age, gender, cholesterol levels, sleep quality, and signs of Parkinson's (e.g., tremor, rigidity).

 # Objective:

-To provide an efficient and accessible method for early diagnosis, especially in rural areas where specialized healthcare professionals may not be available.
+To provide an efficient and accessible method for diagnosis, especially in rural areas where specialized healthcare professionals may not be available.

 # Results:
 - Random Forest: 93.36% accuracy.